 Subject History KS5 FUNCTIONS OF ASSESSMENT FORMATIVE; The instructional guidance that identifies central points of learning and plans for the progression of individuals students.
 SUMMATIVE; This describes individuals learning at the end of an instructional unit by comparing it against a standard or bench mark.
 (High Stakes Assessment) EVALUATIVE; This is about institutional accountability and comes after terminal exams.
-TI ME SC AL E Annually Year 12: GCSE History data used to make formative judgment of students.
-Reflection on ALPS target grades Year 13: Year 12 - UCAS exam - A level paper 1 & 2 Tudors Henry VII, 1485-1509 Henry VIII, 1509-1547 USA Truman Eisenhower Throughout KS5, peer and self-evaluation completed every lesson in individual tasks and more formal performance assessments.
-Growth mind-set is a valuable part of lessons and forms coaching and verbal
+TI Annually ME SC AL E Year 12: GCSE History data used to make formative judgment of students.
+Reflection on ALPS target grades Year 13: UCAS exam data and ALPS target grades from the previous year used in order to make formative judgements of Year 12 - UCAS exam - A level paper 1 & 2 Tudors Henry VII, 1485-1509 Henry VIII, 1509-1547 USA Truman Eisenhower Kennedy Year 13 - A level mock examinations • Paper 1: The Tudors Throughout KS5, peer and self-evaluation completed every lesson in individual tasks and more formal performance assessments.
+Growth mind-set is a valuable part of lessons and forms coaching and verbal evaluation given by teachers and pupils.